ProFormA/proformaxml/Whitepaper.md

 ### 5.3 The description part

 The description element contains the task description as text.
 A subset of HTML is allowed (see Appendix A).

+The internal-description element contains text dedicated to teachers only.
+A subset of HTML is allowed (see Appendix A).

 ### 5.4 The proglang part